kubilaydogan23/NightwatchDemo/README.md

-or use posttest to delete logs and test output after every test run
+or use posttest to delete logs and test output after `npm run test`

 ```
 "scripts": {